 Lens: select the correct lens from the lens list.
 This list contains the "favourite lenses".
 If a lens is not available, open the lens tab in the parameter menu to access a full lens list.
-You can also create your own lens if necessary (refer to section 3.2.3)
+You can also create your own lens if necessary (refer to section 3.2.3).

 Format: defines the image angle.
-It is possible to take pictures from 1° to 999°
+It is possible to take pictures 1x1 to 6x17.